Setting up your GitHub Connector

 - Enabling this setting will automatically authorize any Jobs created by committed pull requests and start the translation process in the project default workflow.

-- When you're happy with your configuration set, click the on toggle to enable it.
+- When you're done with setting up your configuration set, click the on toggle to enable it.

 - Once you enable the configuration set, the Connector will check your repo for content, upload any files it has been configured to monitor, and create an "INITIAL" Job in your GitHub project.